SEAL FIELD RESPONSE TEAM (SFRT) VOLUNTEER DUTIES

-- Patrol shoreline areas to find, document and assess endangered marine mammal activity.
+- Patrol shoreline areas to find, document and assess Hawaiian monk seal activity.

-- Perform land-based field response to specific reports of marine mammal haul-out or stranding activity.
+- Perform land-based field response to specific reports of Hawaiian monk seal haul-out or stranding activity.

 - While performing patrol or response activity, educate the public on endangered and threatened marine species.

-- When appropriate, establish perimeters around marine mammals on beaches and shorelines to decrease inappropriate and potentially dangerous interactions between marine mammals, humans and pets.
+- When appropriate, establish perimeters around Hawaiian monk seals on beaches and shorelines to decrease inappropriate and potentially dangerous interactions.

 - Make timely and accurate reports of activities performed.

 Areas that require volunteer support encompass all of the shoreline areas of Oahu and Molokai but volunteers are assigned duties based on where the volunteer lives and/or their geographic area(s) of interest.

 - Attend an initial classroom orientation and training session (approximately 2 hours).